-Coalition Letter Requesting Federal Moratorium on the Use of Facial Recognition Technology
+Coalition Letter Requests Federal Moratorium on the Use of Facial Recognition Technology

-We, the undersigned civil rights, civil liberties, immigrants’ rights, religious, free speech, technology and privacy organizations and individuals write to ask your Administration to address the use of facial recognition technology (FRT) by the federal government.
+Civil rights, civil liberties, immigrants’ rights, religious, free speech, technology, and privacy organizations and individuals wrote to ask President Biden and his administration to address the use of facial recognition technology (FRT) by the federal government.

 February 16, 2021